Andrew-Chen-Wang/cookiecutter-django-ec2-github/README.rst

 Cookiecutter Django with GitHub Actions CD (on push to main/master and manual deployment using a button) to EC2 using CodeDeploy Blue/Green deployment method.

+This tutorial covers a lot from the ground up, including: setting up our web server for automatic deployment on push to main/master, maintaining good security practices from short explanations, baby steps on which values you should input, setting up a buffering reverse proxy called NGINX (sync framework only, which will be explained later), setting up a database using AWS RDS, and a neat FAQ from 0-years of experience in DevOps explaining how to run Celery alongside your app in either the same server or different servers.

 .. image:: https://img.shields.io/badge/built%20with-Cookiecutter%20Django-ff69b4.svg?logo=cookiecutter
      :target: https://github.com/pydanny/cookiecutter-django/
      :alt: Built with Cookiecutter Django